bradneal14/terminalVelocity/README.md

 ### Backend
 ![Alt text](http://i.imgur.com/VtXsct5.png)

 Users have the ability to toggle between the "frontend" and "backend" terminals, with each "side" offering different environments and accepting different sorts of commands.
-The basic idea is that users spend time in the "frontend" collecting information and then, when ready, use that information to execute JavaScript commands in the backend.
+The basic idea is that users spend time in the frontend collecting information and then, when ready, use that information to execute JavaScript commands in the backend.
 Be careful though, else you may encounter a system meltdown.

 ### System Meltdown
 ![Alt text](http://i.imgur.com/QJdNXUP.png)